- About the Police Council (Yukon)

 About the Police Council (Yukon)

-Provide a formal structure and ongoing mechanism for community members to have input in to the policing services they receive.
-The focus is to promote ongoing dialogue, in order to foster positive relationships between the Yukon citizens, the Yukon RCMP (“M” Division) and the Department of Justice.
+Provide a formal structure and ongoing mechanism for community members to have input into the policing services they receive.
+The focus is to promote ongoing dialogue, in order to foster positive relationships between the Yukon's citizens, the Yukon RCMP (“M” Division) and the Department of Justice.

 - Authority: Recommendation 1.1- Establishment of Yukon Police Council; Sharing Common Ground, Review of Yukon's Police Force Final Report and Yukon Police Council Terms of Reference